Arcangelo's Tube Map

 The map is structured around the traditional main features of the underground network.
 The Circle line is depicted with an enlarged and stylised geographical shape, echoing the first Beck map.
 The horizontal (Central line) and vertical (Northern line) axes feature straight lines reminiscent of the original Garbutt design.
 The new supplementary axes (Elizabeth line, Thameslink) have been depicted with innovative configurations.
 These four axes are vital routes for navigating London, requiring clear representations, especially in the central sections.
 Positioned at the very centre of the map, the visual landmark of the West End "cross shield" of lines provides immediate orientation.

-Mapping Clarity: Eleven Revisions and Six Versions
+Mapping Clarity: Fifteen Revisions and Eight Versions

-Alternative Tube Map 2024Phonemic Tube Map 2024
+Easy London Tube Map 2025Easy London Tube Map 2025

 Octolinear Tube Maps